BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 ##### Shared family vault

-To make sure that Christina and David will be able to retrieve both the recovery kit  and the password to decrypt it, Alice and Bob store the following pieces of information in a shared family vault:
+To make sure that Christina and David will be able to retrieve both the recovery kit and the password to decrypt it, Alice and Bob create a shared family vault in the password manager, where they store the following pieces of information:

-- House safe PIN
+- The PIN to the home safe
 - Lawyer's contact details
 - Bank deposit box details

-### Home safe
+### Home safe (physical)

 Bob places the following items in a tamper-evident bag and stores it in their home safe: